CultureHQ/SharePoint/README.md

 Run `npm run package` in the root directory.
 This will create two things:

 * `sharepoint/solution/culture-hq.sppkg` - can be sent to clients to import into their app catalogue (https://support.office.com/en-us/article/use-the-app-catalog-to-make-custom-business-apps-available-for-your-sharepoint-online-environment-0b6ab336-8b83-423f-a06b-bcc52861cba0).
+Basically follow the links from `Admin` --> `Admin Centers` --> `SharePoint` --> `apps` --> `App Catalog` --> `Distribute apps for SharePoint` and then upload the pacakge.
 * `temp/deploy` - a directory containing the necessary async assets that will be requested by the package.
 These should be deployed to our `sharepoint.culturehq.com` CDN.

 They can then load the `Upcoming Events` webpart onto a SharePoint page and configure it appropriately.